FIWARE-Ops/docs.TourGuide/docs/hosting/hosting-your-application-on-a-fiware-cloud/how-to-use-blueprints-to-manage-complex-applications-hosted-on-fiware-cloud.md

-When progressing from small experimental environments to a more extensive use of the cloud infrastructure, it is often required to automate the provisioning and life cycle of complex applications comprising multiple resources -- such as multi-tier applications with several inter-dependent Virtual Machines, each running a particular software stack and configured to interact with the other Virtual Machines.
+When progressing from small experimental environments to a more extensive use of the cloud infrastructure, it is often required to automate the provisioning and lifecycle of complex applications comprising multiple resources -- such as multi-tier applications with several inter-dependent Virtual Machines, each running a particular software stack and configured to interact with the other Virtual Machines.
 FIWARE Cloud provides advanced capabilities to manage